 Multistage centrifugal blowers are used to move the gas from the digester to further treatment processes necessary for the application.
 These systems can be used to boost the gas to a compressor for storage, directly to a flare or to a boiler.

-Equipment is tested prior to reaching the customer or end-user.
-This ensures top quality and avoids unforeseeable issues or operational downtime.
+Equipment is tested before reaching the customer or end-user.
+Thus, ensuring top quality and avoids unforeseeable issues or operational downtime.
 Therefore, upholding Hoffman & Lamson’s strong reputation as the global leader of engineered solutions and producing premier quality products efficiently and economically.
 There are over 100,000 HOFFMAN & LAMSON multistage centrifugal blowers and exhausters in operation worldwide.